vincss/mcsleepingserverstarter/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/vincss)

 ## 📜 ChangeLog

+- 1.9.1 - 1.20.2 :
+    - add useLegacyLogin parameter, to use old login internally
 - 1.9.0 - 1.20.1 :
     - add useWhitelistFile parameter to switch to whitelist.json instead of whiteListedNames (thanks to spanasiuk)
     - add useBlacklistFiles parameter to use banned-ips.json and banned-players.json (thanks to spanasiuk)
     - add useNativeFiles parameter to use server.properties for getting serverPort, maxPlayers, serverOnlineMode, useWhitelistFile, and useBlacklistFiles properties (thanks to spanasiuk)
     - change stdio streams on Windows when web-gui is used.
 - 1.8.0 - 1.20.1 :
     - add webAllowRestart parameter
     - add minecraftAutostart parameter
     - add restartDelay parameter
 - 1.7.1 - 1.20.1 :
     - Run mcsleeperstarter as a non-root user within the docker container
 - 1.7.0 - 1.20.1 :
     - [Feature] Added serverMOTD setting ( thanks to gavinhsmith )
     - [UX] Made the Sleep button disappear while server is online when "preventStop" is true ( thanks to gavinhsmith )
 - 1.6.0 - 1.20.1 :
     - add hideOnConnectionLogs parameter
     - update minecraft-protocol: 1.43.2 ( minecraft 1.20.1 )
 - 1.5.13 - 1.20.1 :
     - add environement variable DISABLE_FILE_LOGS to disable file logs
 - 1.5.12 - 1.20.1 :
     - update minecraft-protocol: 1.43.0 ( minecraft 1.20.1 )
 - 1.5.11 - 1.19.4 :
     - update minecraft-protocol: 1.42.0 ( minecraft 1.19.4 )
 - 1.5.10 - 1.19.3 :
     - webServeDynmap setting can be set to an url
 - 1.5.9 - 1.19.3 :
     - backup config file before setting to default
 - 1.5.8 - 1.19.3 :
     - reload settings on restart
 - 1.5.7 - 1.19.3 :
     - restart on 'uncaughtException'
 - 1.5.6 - 1.19.3 :
     - do not exit on 'uncaughtException'
 - 1.5.5 - 1.19.3 :
     - add hideIpInLogs parameter
 - 1.5.4 - 1.19.3 :
     - add version number in start/stop minecraft
 - 1.5.3 - 1.19.3 :
     - docker: copy only needed binary
 - 1.5.2 - 1.19.3 :
     - docker: base image eclipse-temurin:17-jre-jammy
 - 1.5.1 - 1.19.3 :
     - add docker generation (@markmetcalfe)
-  - fix minecraftDirectory not being used as base path when serving dynmap via web GUI (@markmetcalfe)
+    - fix minecraftDirectory not being used as base path when serving dynmap via web GUI (
+      @markmetcalfe)
 - 1.5.0 - 1.19.3 :
     - add setting webSubPath
     - add more architectures builds
     - add setting favIconPath to use a png as icon.
     - handle motd in serverName
     - Thanks to markmetcalfe for thoses improvements
     - update minecraft-protocol: 1.41.2
 - 1.4.1 - 1.19.3 :
     - update minecraft-protocol: 1.41.1
     - disable bedrock by default
     - add whiteListedNames
 - 1.4.0 - 1.19.3 :
     - set option 'version' to false by default (it should handle any compatible version).
 - 1.3.1 - 1.19.3 :
     - update minecraft-protocol: 1.41.0
 - 1.3.0 - 1.19.3 :
     - add blackListedAddress parameters
     - add dynmap
     - add preventStop
     - update minecraft-protocol: 1.40.3
 - 1.2.6 - 1.19.3 :
     - update third-parties
 - 1.2.5 - 1.19.3 :
     - update minecraft-protocol for MC 1.19.3
 - 1.2.4 - 1.19.2 :
     - update minecraft-protocol for MC 1.19.2 (no 1.19.3 yet)
 - 1.2.3 - 1.19 :
     - update to Node18
 - 1.2.2 - 1.19 :
     - add arm64 builds (Raspberry Pi)
 - 1.2.1 - 1.19 :
     - update node-minecraft-protocol for MC 1.19 (no 1.19.1 & 1.19.2 yet)
 - 1.2.0 - 1.18.2 :
     - Add settings webStopOnStart
     - Change settings startMinecraft to boolean
 - 1.1.5 - 1.18.2 :
     - Add more logs when it fails to retreive settings
     - update node-minecraft-protocol ^1.34.0
 - 1.1.4 - 1.18.2 :
     - update node-minecraft-protocol ^1.32.0
 - 1.1.3 - 1.18.1 :
     - Fixed concurent wake up : ./issues/68
     - update node-minecraft-protocol ^1.30.0
 - 1.1.2 - 1.18.1 :
     - Compress binaries ( GZip )
 - 1.1.1 - 1.18.1 :
     - update node-minecraft-protocol ^1.29.0 -> 1.18.1
 - 1.1.0 - 1.17.1 :
     - **Feature** Add Discord Notification
     - Update dependencies (node16, npm8, typescript,...)
 - 1.0.4 - 1.17.1 :
     - update node-minecraft-protocol ^1.26.1
 - 1.0.3 - 1.16.5 :
     - update security
 - 1.0.2 - 1.16.5 :
     - add maxPlayers in settings
 - 1.0.1 - 1.16.5 :
     - Include version in log.
 - 1.0.0 - 1.16.5 :
     - **Feature** Add web-gui
 - 1.16.4 :
     - Add bedrock support.
 - ...